 For some women progesterone may cause sleepiness, lack of energy, lightheadedness, dizziness, gastrointestinal discomfort and headaches.
 Increased fluid intake might help relieve these symptoms.

 It is important that you follow all of the instructions of your APR provider carefully.
 If you have any questions, contact your provider.

-Costs of the treatment vary depending on the progesterone used.
-Insurance plans may cover the treatment.
+Cost of the treatment varies depending on the progesterone used.
+Insurance plans may cover treatment.
 Women who do not have insurance or financial means to pay for treatment should discuss this with their medical provider.

-In cases of financial hardship, APR will help you find ways to reduce the cost of the treatment.
+In cases of financial hardship, APRN will help you find ways to reduce the cost of the treatment.